Logo

 Joe Burrow committed to Ohio State to play football on May 27,2014.

-Joe Burrow had graduated from Ohio State in three years with a degree in consumer and family financial services, and would be immediately eligible as a graduate transfer.
+Joe Burrow had graduated from Ohio State in three years with a degree in consumer and family financial services, and was immediately eligible as a graduate transfer.

-Joe Burrow was named SEC Offensive Player of the Week following the victory.
+Joe Burrow was named the Southeastern Conference Offensive Player of the Week following the victory.

 Joe Burrow again earned SEC Offensive Player of the Week honors following a 292-yard, three-touchdown performance against Ole Miss two weeks later.